We are here to be the largest generator of businesses in Australia

 This powerhouse team is a great combination of domain expertise and executive experience.
 It consists of CEO Cortina McCurry who holds a PhD in Neuroscience.
 Cortina left her role as a Partner at Boston Consulting Group to join Antler, and ultimately build Caia along with her co-founder Rob Haggett, whom she met in the program.
 Rob, COO, has spent the last ten years working in human services, health and wellbeing across government and corporate, including with companies such as Deloitte and EY.

-Since securing their pre-seed funding from Antler, Caia has been focusing on building out its network of high quality women’s health practitioners, improving its video consultation platform, and listening to and learning from its customers.
-Using these insights, Caia plans to continue to develop its enterprise platform that will be used as a pilot with some of Australia’s top corporates in early 2020.
+Since securing its pre-seed funding from Antler, Caia has been focusing on building out its network of high-quality women's health practitioners, improving its video consultation platform, and listening to and learning from its customers.
+Using these insights, Caia plans to continue to develop its enterprise platform that will be used as a pilot with some of Australia's top corporates in early 2020.
 It has also invested in expanding its team to support its growth.

 Avertro's goal is to be the strategic cyber headquarters for organisations; the place they go to when making cyber-risk-aware business decisions, and to right-size their cyber capabilities.
 And since securing investment from Antler in August, it has made significant headway in achieving that goal.